Planning a trip to Niagara Falls with kids? Here’s our list of the top 10 things to do on a family vacation in Niagara Falls, Canada.

 1. Cruise to the Falls

-There’s absolutely nothing to debate here – once your family has seen the Falls then they need to get up close by taking a thrilling tour on Hornblower Niagara Cruises.
+There’s absolutely nothing to debate here – the best thing to do in Niagara Falls with kids is to get up close by taking a thrilling tour on Hornblower Niagara Cruises.

 Passengers don plastic rain ponchos and board one of the Hornblower state-of-the-art 700 passenger catamaran boats to sail right into the basin of the 170 foot high Horseshoe Falls.

 As the boat nears the falls the roar from the millions of gallons of water thundering into the basin becomes deafening and squealing passengers realize that “mist” is a bit of a misnomer.
-It’s an absolutely soaking good time!
+It’s an absolutely soaking good time – and kids love it!